Have you been a victim of theft?

 Getting more help

 Being robbed can be a traumatic event especially if it involved physical assault.
 It does help to open up and talk about it.
-Talk about what happened with a or family member, or even a teacher.
-If you don't feel you have anyone close that you could talk to, why not think about speaking to a professional in confidence on a free helpline like ChildLine?
-You can also chat online to a CyberMentor.
-See across for details.
+Talk about what happened with a parent or other family member, or even a teacher.
+If you don't feel you have anyone close that you could talk to, why not think about speaking to a professional in confidence on a free helpline like ChildLine.